What procedure do I follow to write a FGASA Theory Examination?

 - Other special examination sittings can be arranged depending on how many learners there are at the specific venue.
 Special examination sittings may be held in the Johannesburg office on request and adequate reasons provided.

 - If you are permitted to write a special examination sitting and you do not pass you may not write another special sitting for the same Level.
 You will have to apply and re-write the examination at the next available FGASA National examination date.

 How do I get my Theory Examination Results?

 For all qualifications that require a theory assessment, the examination papers from the various regions are returned to the office where they are marked, moderated and the marks entered onto the FGASA database.

 Only then can the latest examination results be released.
-FGASA has a large number of examination venues in South Africa, and it takes time to get all the answer sheets back to the Johannesburg office, marked and moderated.
+FGASA has 20 examination venues in South Africa, and it takes time to get all the answer sheets back to the Johannesburg office, marked and moderated.

-This process takes four weeks.
+This process takes three weeks.
 Examination results will then be published on the FGASA website under the member profile and can only be accessed if the member is currently paid up.

 Please do not phone the Johannesburg office for examination results before a period of four weeks after a theory examination date.
 [Note that the final results can only be made available from the Johannesburg office after all examination papers have been marked and moderated].